 My latest project has been constructing a small car that is controlled by a Raspberry Pi.
 You can read more about that here.

-Whilst at university, I am an active member of the St John Ambulance LINKS First Aid division, and one of my recent projects has been creating them a website.
+Whilst at university, I was an active member of the St John Ambulance LINKS First Aid division, where I successfully made the society more visible by creating them a website (since taken over).

 When at university, I was very interested in the hardware and networking side of computing, and had a part time job repairing computers for over a year whilst doing my A levels.
 I really enjoyed working there, as I learnt so much about computer maintenance and practical computing, and I enjoyed building upon this knowledge at university.
 The course I was on was diverse, aiming to give us experience in many different areas within the Computer Science field.